History of Corbally, Gartland and Rappleyea, LLP

 Firm changes its name to Corbally, Gartland and Rappleyea, LLP

-Rena M. O’Connor became our first female Partner.
+Rena M. O’Connor became Partner.

 Allan B. Rappleyea became Partner.